Tomev/qcflow/docs/source/llms/llm-evaluate/index.rst

             # Test the metric definition
             answer_correctness(
-                inputs="What is MLflow?",
+                inputs="What is QCFlow?",
-                predictions="MLflow is an innovative full self-driving airship.", targets="MLflow is an open-source platform for managing the end-to-end ML lifecycle.", )
+                predictions="QCFlow is an innovative full self-driving airship.", targets="QCFlow is an open-source platform for managing the end-to-end ML lifecycle.", )

     .. tab:: Bedrock